ycj28c/scribble/_posts/2019-06-19-use-mocktico.md

 ```

 ## Think
-It is tricky when I first time saw mock since I always verify data with actually return data.
-Just keep in mind, the purpose of mock is focus on logic in the code unit itself, anything dependent on other can be mocked.
+It is very tricky when I first time touch mock since I always verify data with actually data.
+Just keep in mind, the purpose of mock is focus on unit logic itself, any dependency can be mocked.

 ## Reference
 [Unit tests with Mockito - Tutorial](https://www.vogella.com/tutorials/Mockito/article.html)